Effective Date: May 1, 2015

 Confidential Personal Information is not required to establish prepaid wireless service.
 However, you are encouraged to provide valid information such as name and address when establishing an account so that we may serve you better in the future.
 In absence of verifiable and valid Confidential Personal Information, you may have access only to limited Account Information and may not be able to receive call detail information.

-U.S. Cellular may enhance the information we have about you by acquiring data from Third Party sources known as data brokers.
+U.S. Cellular may enhance the information it has about you by acquiring data from Third Party sources known as data brokers.
 Data brokers collect information about you from many sources including, but not limited to, third parties from which you purchase products and services both online and offline.
 This information may include, but is not limited to, information about where you live, your demographics, and your transaction and other behavior as a consumer.
 We acquire this information from data brokers so we can market the products and services we offer that are most relevant to you.
 Should you have any questions about the information provided to us by these data brokers, you should contact Acxiom and/or Nielsen.